auerlab/biolibc/README.md

-# ad2vcf
+# biolibc

-vcfio is a small library of fast VCF input/output functions for processing streaming data.
+biolibc is a library of fast, memory-efficient, low-level functions for processing biological data.

 Building and installing: